We vigilantly guard the privacy of our respondents.

 In rare cases, IntelliSurvey, Inc. may be required to disclose personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
 Even in these cases, IntelliSurvey will vigilantly protect respondent privacy to the extent allowed by law.

-Compliance with U.S. – E.U. and the Swiss-US Privacy Shield Framework
+Compliance with EU-US and Swiss-US Privacy Shield Frameworks

 Privacy Shield Coordinator